yshyshkin/ErlangPort/README.md

 ### Example of usage

 Let's assume that we need to implement port command that will calculate SHA-1 hash of specified string.
-We need to do following things.
+We need to follow a few steps.

 #### 1. Create port command class